-An impactful symbol of enduring character and ornate beauty, plaster crown mouldings have graced some of the world's most exquisite buildings throughout history.
+An impactful symbol of enduring character and ornate beauty, plaster crown moldings have graced some of the world's most exquisite buildings throughout history.

-Plaster crown moulding instantly enhances any space, as immaculate details create immediate impressions.
-That said, plaster also represents a number of hurdles for DIYers who want to install crown mouldings of their own.
+Plaster crown molding instantly enhances any space, as immaculate details create immediate impressions.
+That said, plaster also represents a number of hurdles for DIYers who want to install crown moldings of their own.
 Plaster of Paris is one example that represents a better alternative than traditional plaster, but you should consider other alternatives before settling on a final decision.

 Lime plaster was most common before 1800, but it eventually transitioned into the use of gypsum and cement.
 It has largely remained that way ever since.
 Plaster has some standout qualities, including:

 - Moldability: Using a custom-designed mold, plaster will take the exact form down to the fine details.
 No other high-quality material can replicate such a varied degree of appearances.

 - Environmentally resistant: Unlike wood and foam-based moldings, plaster maintains its form in the face of various environmental conditions.
 It will not warp or crack due to moisture, nor will it expand.
 It also resists excessive heat and cold.

 Why Plaster Might Not Be a Good Fit